Canstar Blue’s 2019 rangehood review has seen Miele, Smeg, Omega, Bosch, Electrolux, Westinghouse and Fisher & Paykel rated on customer satisfaction.

 Fisher & Paykel rounds out this year’s review of rangehoods with three stars for overall satisfaction as well as performance, quietness, ease of cleaning and features, but it did score four stars for design.

 Aside from the major rangehood manufacturers rated in this year’s review, there are several other brands worthy of your consideration, including:

-Now that we’ve wrapped up the different brands you might like to consider, there are several other aspects to think about when buying a rangehood, in particular the budget.
-On average, consumers spend $787 on a new rangehood.
-Our 2018 survey of consumers also found that:
+Now that we’ve wrapped up the different brands you might like to consider, there are several other aspects to think about when buying a rangehood, in particular your budget.
+On average, consumers spend $669 on new rangehoods, our research shows.
+Our 2019 survey of consumers also found that: